autopartsource/aceslint/README.md

 * Check of validity of base vehicle id's (VCdb data source required)
 * Check of validity of attribute id's (VCdb data source required)
 * Check of validity of combinaions of attribute id's against base vehicle (VCdb data source required)
+* Check of validity of combinaions of parttype and position (PCdb data source required)
 * Filter by parttype id - inclusive or exclusive
 * Filter and translate Part tag in applications by two-column, tab-delimited interchange text file
 * Filter by model-year range (VCdb data source required)